acg-team/tral/easy_setup/README.md

 ## Getting Started

-To get started with TRAL, simply download the directory easy_setup and execute the bash scripts as described below.
+To get started with TRAL, simply clone the github directory https://github.com/acg-team/tral.git or download the directory easy_setup and then execute the bash scripts as described below.
 You can adapt the default installing path within configTRAL_path.cfg.
-Please only change the variable INSTALLATION_PATH.
+Please only change the variables FILES and INSTALLATION_PATH.

 ## Prerequisites

-easy_setup only works for linux64 by now.
-If you use another operating system, you can have a closer look into the scripts and adapt them for your specific OS.
+easy_setup only works for linux64 with ubuntu by now.
+If you use another operating system, you can have a closer look into the scripts and adapt them for your specific OS or install TRAL within a virtual machine.
-To install TRAL and its external software within usr/local/bin (default) you need to execute the scripts as root.
+To install TRAL and its external software within usr/local/bin (default for variable $INSTALLATION_PATH) you need to execute the scripts as root.
 In case you want to install TRAL from the git repository automatically, you need to have git installed on your computer.

 These setup scripts require ubuntu, python 3, pip, unzip, and git.